 Our methane and air emission controls include a robust leak detection and repair (LDAR) program.
 We repair detected leaks found during periodic inspections promptly to minimize emissions.
-Antero has committed to conducting LDAR surveys at all of our compressor stations quarterly.
-In cases where the station is not subject to New Source Performance Standard OOOOa, this commitment exceeds federal requirements.
-The LDAR program inspections utilize a state-of-the-art Optical Gas Imaging Forward-Looking Infrared Radar camera to identify leaks.
-We employ one full-time technician to conduct and record the results of the LDAR inspections.
-This technician is trained as a compressor station operator.
-This background allows him to typically repair leaks identified during the inspection, thereby eliminating emissions as quickly as possible.
+Antero has committed to conducting LDAR surveys at all of our permitted pads every quarter.
+In most cases, this commitment exceeds federal and state (WV and OH) monitoring requirements.
+Conducting leak surveys more frequently saves approximately 920 metric tons of methane per year, which is equivalent to the electricity use of 3,894 homes for one year or 4.5 times the amount of our Scope 2 emissions.
+The LDAR program inspections utilize a state-of-the-art Optical Gas Imaging Forward Looking Infrared Radar camera to identify leaks.
+We employ two full-time technicians to conduct and record the results of the LDAR inspections.
+Inspections are normally conducted by an LDAR inspector and operations maintenance personnel.
+By dedicating a maintenance technician to LDAR, detected leaks are typically repaired during the inspection, thereby eliminating emissions as quickly as possible.
 If the repair cannot occur during the inspection, the leak is tracked in our maintenance ticketing software and is repaired as soon as practicable, but no later than 30 days, unless there is justification for placement on our Delay of Repair list.
-Antero conducts quarterly LDAR inspections at 100% of its compressor stations.
-In 2019, 90 LDAR surveys were conducted, 95% of leaks identified were repaired during the inspection, and the 5% of leaks that could not be fixed immediately were repaired on average within one day.
+Antero conducts quarterly LDAR inspections at 100% of its permitted facilities.
+In 2019, 540 LDAR surveys were conducted, 75% of leaks identified were repaired during the inspection, and the 25% of leaks that could not be fixed immediately were repaired, on average, within 10.6 days.